MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/current-principal-ismemberoffunction.md

 ## Returns

-If the current principal running the query is successfully matched for at least one input argument, the function returns `true`.
+The function returns `true` if the current principal running the query is successfully matched for at least one input argument.
 If not, the function returns `false`.

 ## Example